warber0x/Libnfc_custom_function/Custom_function_method_2.md

 #include "chips/srx.h"
 ```

-And this code into the nfc_driver struct:
+In the same file, add this code into the nfc_driver struct:

 ```C
 .srx_rfid_initiate = srx_initiate,